-NatureServe Canada works closely with its member organizations, members of the international NatureServe Network and agencies and organizations beyond the NatureServe and NatureServe Canada networks.
+NatureServe Canada works closely with its member organizations, members of the international NatureServe Network and agencies and organizations beyond the NatureServe and NatureServe Canada Networks.
 Below are some examples of key projects and partnerships that demonstrate the collaborative approach to our work.

 Environment Canada’s Canadian Wildlife Service